linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 02 Fundamentals of Investing.md

 \text{Johnson} \& \text{Johnson} = \frac {\mathbb {S} 186,798}{\mathbb {S} 10,079,000} = 1.85 \%
 $$

-Suppose an investor had  $10 million to invest on February 28, 2002.
-The dollar amount invested in Microsoft and Johnson & Johnson to match the index would have been$ 315,000 and 185,000, respectively.
+Suppose an investor had  \$10 million to invest on February 28, 2002.
+The dollar amount invested in Microsoft and Johnson & Johnson to match the index would have been\$ 315,000 and 185,000, respectively.

 From a practical perspective, it may be difficult to buy all the securities comprising an index for several reasons.
 First, transaction costs from buying and rebalancing the indexed portfolio may be too expensive, resulting in the underperformance of the indexed portfolio relative to the index.
 Second, the amount to be invested may be such that all of the securities comprising the index cannot be acquired.
 For example, if an investor has 10,000 to invest in the stock market, the stock of only a few companies could be acquired.
 Finally, in some indexes not all of the securities can be acquired without great difficulty.
 For example, in the case of indexing to match the performance of a bond index, some of the bond issues included in the index may not trade frequently and are difficult to acquire.